Business Answers About Licensed Facilities

 - Where can I find the youth camp rules?

-A Department of Health and Human Services license is needed for a youth camp if it is new, extensively renovated, or expanded.
-You also need a license to conduct youth camping trips.
+A Department of Health and Human Services license is needed for a youth camp if it meets the following definition:

 You may download an application or call the Health Inspection Program’s main line at 207-287-5671 for a hard copy.The application requires you to provide information about the business owner and the proposal.
 You must provide a copy of a water test if you use a well as a water supply, and a copy of your septic system’s design if you are not on a public sewer.